Red X iconGreen tick iconYellow tick icon

 Research interests

-• Food bioactives: using NMR, LC, GC, MS and Raman microscopy, to locate and quantify plant metabolites, food bioactives and flavour chemicals; e.g. a stable vitamin C glycoside in apples.
+• Food bioactives: analyses using NMR, LC, GC, MS and Raman microscopy, to locate and quantify plant metabolites, food bioactives and flavour chemicals; e.g. a stable vitamin C glycoside in apples.

 My group is part of Plant & Food Research, a Crown Research Institute, with collaborators in other University of Otago departments including Botany and Marine Science, and links to other universities, industry and government researchers around New Zealand and abroad.
-We collaborate with Ngāi Tahu and other iwi on developing new products from taonga species native to Aotearoa New Zealand.
+We work with Ngāi Tahu and other iwi on developing new products from taonga species native to Aotearoa New Zealand.

 Research group and students